-The variable cash remuneration of the Executive Management, depending on the function, is linked to the achievement of annual financial targets (Sales, EBIT) for the respective division and/or Group.
+The variable cash remuneration of the Executive Board, depending on the function, is linked to the achievement of annual financial targets (Sales, EBIT) for the respective division and/or Group.
+It ranges from 30 to 69 per cent of the base salary when the targets are achieved.
+The effective variable cash remuneration can vary between 0 and 150 per cent based on the target achievement

 Division targets can account for up to 60 per cent and Group targets up to 100 per cent of the variable cash remuneration.
-The variable cash remuneration can range from 0 to 67 per cent of the base salary.